 Artzept first prize, light sculpture Monolith by Marko Gavrilovic

-Serbian contemporary artist Marko Gavrilovic received Artzept’s first prize for his light sculpture Monolith at this prestigious international design competition.
+Serbian contemporary artist Marko Gavrilovic is the recipient of Artzept’s first prize for his light sculpture Monolith at this international design competition.
 The Artzept was founded by Mrs. Madlena Zepter in 2004 and it is a part of the Zepter Art Foundation.

 The Artzept award is open to artists and designers from around the world and covers a broad range of categories, including industrial design, painting, and sculpture, among others.
-Entries are judged by a panel of experts from the art and design industries, who evaluate each submission based on factors such as creativity, originality, technical skill, and relevance to contemporary society.
+A panel of experts from the art and design industries judges entries.
+They evaluate each submission based on factors such as creativity, originality, technical skill, and relevance to contemporary society.

-Winners of the Artzept award receive a cash prize, as well as the opportunity to showcase their work in a special exhibition organized by the Artzept Cultural Foundation.
-In addition, the award provides a platform for artists and designers to gain exposure and recognition within the global art and design community.
+Winners receive a cash prize, as well as the opportunity to showcase their work in a special exhibition organized by the Artzept Cultural Foundation.
+This award provides a platform for artists and designers to gain exposure and recognition within the global art and design community.

-Overall, the Artzept international art and design award represents an exciting opportunity for creative individuals to showcase their talents and contribute to the development of the art and design industries.
+the Artzept design award represents a huge opportunity for creative individuals to showcase their talents and contribute to the development of the art and design industries.